 What is a Floor Plan?

 A traditional approach to accurately displaying the rooms of a property, a floor plan is positioned as a bird’s-eye view over each room and shows walls, doors, services, fittings and windows over a horizontal plane.
-Each section of the floor plan is split between individual rooms in a property, and measurements are labelled next to walls to demonstrate the size of the rooms, as well as a clear representation of accumulative measurements if the floor plans show the entire property in one drawing.
+Each section of the floor plan is split between individual rooms in a property, and measurements are labelled next to walls to demonstrate the size of the rooms, as well as a clear and accurate representation of accumulative measurements if the floor plans show the entire property in one drawing.

 With this information, professionals within the planning process are given the insight they need to make effective plans, identify potential obstacles, and visualise how people would occupy and move between areas inside the building.